-Occupational and Environmental Health Nursing (OEHN) Program
+Occupational and Environmental Health Nursing Program

 The doctoral program, the first in the world to offer nurses doctoral preparation in occupational and environmental health, addresses the need for nurses who are prepared to conduct research and design appropriate interventions for health problems related to workplace and environmental exposure.
 Doctoral graduates conduct research, teach in schools of public health and schools of nursing and manage occupational and environmental health programs in government agencies and the private sector.
 Prospective doctoral students apply to either the Doctor of Philosophy (PhD) or Doctor of Public Health (DrPH) degree.
-For more information on the PhD and DrPH programs, please refer to this section of the EHS Student Handbook.
+For more information on the PhD and DrPH programs, please refer to the school's Student Handbook.
 In addition to core requirements for the degree programs, students may select electives in such areas as health policy, management, behavioral sciences, health education, international health and epidemiology.

 Return to the ERC Homepage.